Abu Trica Arrest: See the 10 Ghana and US Agencies That Needed to Collaborate for Massive Operation

 Kumi is accused of being the mastermind behind an $8 million romance fraud scheme targeting elderly Americans.

-Ten Ghana and US agencies are involved in the arrest of Abu Trica.
-Credit: Abu Trica
+10 Ghanaian and US agencies are involved in the arrest of Abu Trica, who is accused of masterminding a romance scam ring.
+Photo credit: Abu Trica

 Source: Instagram

-The operation to arrest him on December 11 was described as one of the most coordinated cross-border law enforcement partnerships in recent years.
+The operation to arrest him on December 11, 2025, was described by the US Attorney's Office as one of the most coordinated cross-border law enforcement partnerships in recent years.

 1. Attorney-General’s Office